alumpish/Computer-Networks-Projects/CA3 - Routing Protocols/README.md

 ```

 The only part that might need an explanation is the bind lambda.
 This method simply binds the function pointer with an instance of the `GraphHandler` so that it will be useable by the `Cli` class.
 Then the `addCommand` of the `Cli` class is called to, ofcourse, add the commands.

+## Network's Command Handling

+This is exactly similar to `GraphHandler`; So similar that we should have made an interface ot something out of it!!<br>
+We will finish this section here as there is no need for further explanations.